Genetic Testing Can Help Current and Aspiring Parents

 My doctor gave me a diagnosis.
 Why should I get a genetic test?

 In many cases, genetic testing can confirm and improve the accuracy of a clinical diagnosis by pinpointing an individual’s disease-causing mutation.
 This can lead to eligibility for certain therapies or medications and clinical trials, as well as a better understanding of how the disease will progress.
-This can also facilitate accurate genetic testing for affected or unaffected members.
+This can also facilitate accurate genetic testing for affected or unaffected family members.

 Can I order a genetic testing kit on the internet?